magepages/mpdocs/docs/better-sorting/index.md

 When you want to uninstall the module, please go to database to delete it.
 Please access to **Views** table, et **Table** column, find and delete the old data.

 ![](https://i.imgur.com/Ydrs3T3.png)

+### GraphQL

+Run the following command in Magento 2 root folder:

+`composer require mageplaza/module-better-sorting`
+`php bin/magento setup:upgrade
+php bin/magento setup:static-content:deploy`

+Better Sorting extension by Mageplaza supports getting data in Configuration and searching products based on product attributes to help you find the desired items quickly.

+To start working with Better Sorting GraphQL in Magento, you need to:
+- Use Magento 2.3.x or 2.4.x.
+Take site back to the developer mode.
+- Learn more on request GraphQL we support [here](https://documenter.getpostman.com/view/10589000/Uz5JHvJT)